 Types of insulin

 Insulin therapy is essential for everyone who has type 1 diabetes and some people who have type 2 diabetes.
 Various types of insulin are available.
-They differ in terms of how quickly and how long they are effective, as well as in their chemical structure.
+They differ in terms of how quickly they start working and how long their effect lasts, as well as their chemical structure.